THEval. Evaluation Framework for Talking Head Video Generation: Introduction

 Deviating from general text-based video generation, \textit{talking head (TH) generation} involves an audio-speech sequence, employed to animate a face image.
 Evaluating this specific setting requires assessment of global image quality, as well as the quality of facial motions, including lip synchronization, facial expression, and head pose movement, all contributing to the video's overall naturalness.
 Currently, evaluations \citep{xu2024vasa,chen2024echomimic} focus on two main parameters: \textit{image quality}, measured by metrics including FID, FVD, SSIM, and PSNR, which share issues found in other video generation tasks, as well as \textit{lip synchronization quality}, assessed using Euclidean distances between landmarks or scores from the pretrained Syncnet neural network \citep{Chung16a}.
 However, studies have shown that Syncnet is unstable \citep{yaman2024audio} and sensitive to factors such as mouth cropping and head pose.
 Additionally, the commonly used Syncnet confidence score (LSE-C) and distance (LSE-D) have been found to correlate poorly with human preferences \citep{10647543}.

 Motivated by the above and towards addressing the challenges of evaluating TH videos, we propose a new framework, referred to as \textsc{THEval}.
 Our main contributions include the following.

-\begin{itemize}[left=15pt,noitemsep,nolistsep] \item We introduce \textsc{THEval}, a new framework with 8 fine-grained metrics across three dimensions (i) quality, (ii) naturalness, and (iii) synchronization that shows a Spearman correlation coefficient of $\rho=0.870$ between our \textit{Final Score} and human ratings. \item We release a new, challenging evaluation dataset of over 5000 videos designed to test model generalization on unseen videos. \item Through an extensive benchmark of 17 SOTA audio- and video-driven models, and provide a detailed analysis of their strength and weaknesses. \item We conduct a user study, where participants compare (a) and (b), showcasing that THEval strongly correlates with human preferences.
-It also reveals that all current metrics do not well correlate with user preferences. \end{itemize}
+\begin{itemize}[left=5pt,noitemsep,nolistsep] \item We introduce \textsc{THEval}, a new framework with 8 fine-grained metrics across three dimensions (i) quality, (ii) naturalness, and (iii) synchronization that shows a Spearman correlation coefficient of $\rho=0.87$ between our \textit{Final Score} and human ratings. \item We release a new, challenging evaluation dataset of over 5000 videos designed to test model generalization on unseen videos. \item Through an extensive benchmark of 17 SOTA audio- and video-driven models we provide a detailed analysis of related strengths and weaknesses. \item We conduct a user study, showcasing that THEval strongly correlates with human preferences.
+It also reveals that current metrics do not correlate well with user preferences. \\ \end{itemize}

-Ultimately, we here make the case that existing metrics for evaluating talking head videos are highly limited and proceed to propose a novel evaluation framework THEval (see Figure \ref{fig:framework}), which aligns with human preferences.
-THEval is intended for researchers and practitioners in the field of talking head generation, providing a tool that identifies remaining challenges and fosters progress.
-Towards this, We will make our benchmark publicly available, which includes dataset, code, and a live leaderboard.
+Ultimately, we here make the case that existing metrics for evaluating TH-videos are highly limited and proceed to propose a novel evaluation framework THEval, see Figure \ref{fig:teaser}, which aligns with human preferences.
+THEval is intended for researchers and practitioners in the field of TH generation, providing a tool that identifies remaining challenges and fosters progress.
+Towards this, we will make our benchmark publicly available, including dataset, code, and a live leaderboard.